Cataract surgery

 Photo of a man going shopping

-Cataracts cause vision loss.
-Your eyesight becomes increasingly dull and blurry, as if you were looking at things through a veil or fog, and you become more sensitive to light and glare.
-If cataracts are left untreated, they can – but don't always – lead to blindness.
+Cataracts make your eyesight worse.
+Things look increasingly dull and blurry, as if you were looking at them through a veil or fog.
+If cataracts are left untreated, they can – but do not always – lead to blindness.
 Some people’s vision is only slightly affected, whereas others might lose their eyesight very quickly.

-Surgery involves removing the cloudy lens and replacing it with an artificial lens.
-It is one of the most common surgical procedures performed in Germany, where about 700,000 people have surgery each year.
+Surgery involves removing the cloudy eye lens and replacing it with an artificial lens.
+It is one of the most common surgical procedures performed in Germany: The German Society of Ophthalmology (DOG) estimates that almost one million people had surgery in 2024.

 Are there alternatives to surgery?